-Here are answers to some common questions about the Windows Media Player library.
-If you don't see your question listed here, see Windows Media Player FAQ online.
+Here are answers to some common questions about the Windows Media Player Library.

-When you click the Library tab, the Player displays the media category you viewed last (for example, the Music category).
-You can view the other kinds of media in your library by selecting a different media category, such as Pictures, Video, or Recorded TV.
+When you open the Player Library, it displays the media category you viewed last (for example, the Music category).
+You can view the other kinds of media by selecting a different media category, such as Pictures, Video, or Recorded TV.

-The Music, Videos, and Pictures folders in Windows contain the actual files on your computer, while the Player library simply contains links to those files.
-The library gives you greater control of how you organize and use your digital media content than the Windows folders do.
+The Music, Videos, and Pictures libraries in Windows point to folders that store the actual media files on your computer.
+The Player Library simply contains links to the media files, but gives you greater control of how you organize and use your digital media content than the Windows folders do.

-The library is a database that includes links to the digital media files on your computer.
-Among other reasons, you can't move the library from one computer to another because the links in the database would no longer be correct.
+The Player Library is a database that includes links to the digital media files on your computer.
+Among other reasons, you can't move the Player Library from one computer to another because the links in the database would no longer be correct.

-If you want to replicate your current library on another computer, you need to copy your digital media files to that computer and then add those files to the new library.
-For more information about adding content to your library, see Add items to the library.
+If you want to re-create your current Player Library on another computer, you need to copy your digital media files to that computer.
+For more information about adding content to the Player Library, see Add items to the Windows Media Player Library.